t-koester/webstore/readme.md

 - Auto Select Product in Product Form
 - Auto Fetch Products from the db
 - Auto Fetch Product Info and Display it on the Info Page
+- Working Admin Panel with Create and Delete Product

 ## To Do:
-- Fix the Admin Panel
+- ~~ Fix the Admin Panel~~
 - ~~Add a Payment Method~~
 - ~~Fix the Bugs on Display Products~~
 - ~~Save Products in the DB and fetch it~~